Columbus Faculty Roundtable 2026

 This year’s Faculty Roundtable promises to bring together people from various backgrounds and faiths along with those who do not consider themselves religious at all.
-The purpose is to connect with colleagues around a topic that we all have some experience with, suffering (and all its forms) and the formation of hope.
+The purpose is to connect with colleagues around a topic that we all have some experience with, shame in work and our lives and to explore pathways to emotional health.

-After the speakers “set the table” for the evening, the focus for the rest of our time together will be our conversations around the table over dinner.
+After the speakers “set the table” for the dinner, the focus for the rest of our time together will be our conversations around the table over lunch.
+We understand that all may not be able to attend for the full time.

 Make a reservation here and invite a colleague in your department to join you.